There are all kinds of scams that can be pulled online such as impersonation, romance scams - today we are focusing on car scammers.

-Regardless of your reason for parting ways, if you choose to find new home for your ‘precious’ but beat up blue van via Trade Me there are a few things you should keep in mind when you’re contacted by a potential buyer.
+Regardless of your reason for parting ways, if you choose to find new home for your ‘precious’ but but well loved vehicle via Trade Me Motors there are a few things you should keep in mind when you’re contacted by a potential buyer.

 Unfortunately there are ‘freight forwarding scammers’ lurking in our midst who pose as genuine buyers interested in your vehicle.

 Their intention is to trick you into transferring them your hard earned dollars to cover the cost of shipping before you’ve officially received money from them.

 It might sound ludicrous that people would fall victim but just remember scammers scam for a living so they get very good at finding ways to trick you.